What Is the Difference Between Air Brake Tubing and Nylon Tubing?

 Nylon tubing refers to polyamide (PA) tubing used in industrial pneumatic and fluid systems.

-In practice, it is typically applied in fixed or semi-fixed routing, such as main air distribution lines, long-distance piping, or system positions where routing stability needs to be maintained.
+In practice, it is typically applied in fixed or semi-fixed routing, such as main air distribution lines, long-distance piping, or positions where routing stability needs to be maintained.

 → Nylon Tubing: Materials, Properties, and Applications

-What Is Air Brake Nylon Tubing?
+What Is Air Brake Tubing?

 Why Can't Nylon Tubing Be Used as Air Brake Tubing?